Relativity theory in time-space: Introduction

 \section{Introduction}

-In \cite{gho1} we constructed a model on the basis of two types of Minkowski spaces, the space with indefinite inner product (\emph{Lorentzian-Minkowski space} see e.g. \cite{gohberg}, \cite{minkowski}) and the space with a semi-inner product (finite-dimensional separable Banach space see in \cite{giles}, \cite{lumer}, \cite{martini-swanepoel 1} and \cite{martini-swanepoel 2}), respectively.
-Among other, we introduced the concept of \emph{generalized Minkowski space} and specially the so-called \emph{generalized space-time model}, which is a generalization of the Minkowski-Lorentz space-time.
-For differential-geometric point of view we investigated the latter in \cite{gho2}.
+In \cite{gho1} we constructed a model on the basis of two types of Minkowski spaces, the space with indefinite inner product (\emph{Lorentzian-Minkowski space} see e.g. \cite{gohberg}, \cite{minkowski}) and the space with a semi-inner product (finite-dimensional separable Banach space see in \cite{giles}, \cite{lumer}, \cite{martini-swanepoel 1} and \cite{martini-swanepoel 2}).
+Among other things, we introduced the concept of \emph{generalized Minkowski space} and especially the so-called \emph{generalized space-time model}, which is a generalization of the Minkowski-Lorentz space-time.
+From differential geometric point of view, we investigated the latter in \cite{gho2}.
 This investigation led to a generalization of the spaces of constant curvature; the hyperbolic (anti-de Sitter), de Sitter, and Euclidean spaces, respectively.
-In the own right in a generalized space-time there is a theory of special relativity which was not developed in the above mentioned theoretical papers.
-In \cite{gho4} the concept of generalized space-time model extracted to a model called by \emph{generalized Minkowski space with changing shape} (briefly \emph{time-space}).
-It was given two types of models, a non-deterministic (random) variation and a deterministic one, respectively.
+In its own right, in a generalized space-time there is a theory of special relativity which was not developed in the above mentioned theoretical papers.
+In \cite{gho4} the concept of generalized space-time model was extracted to a model called \emph{generalized Minkowski space with changing shape} (briefly \emph{time-space}).
+We gave two types of models, a non-deterministic (random) variation and a deterministic one.
 We proved that in a finite range of time the random model can be approximated in an appropriate deterministic model.
-Thus, in practical point of view the deterministic models are more important.
-We have to mention here that the measure of a random model based on the following observation: on the space of norms can be defined such a geometric measure which push-forward onto the line of the absolute-time has normally distribution (see \cite{gho3}).
+Thus, from practical point of view the deterministic models are more important.
+We must mention here that the measure of a random model is based on the following observation: on the space of norms such a geometric measure can be defined in such a way that its push-forward onto the line of the absolute-time has normal distribution (see \cite{gho3}).